Zabrane/erl-emp/specifications/emp.md

 message is represented by an envelope, containing a header, zero or more extension blocks, and an optional body.

+# Extensions
+Extensions are a mechanism to add new features to the protocol without modifying its structure.
+Each message can include a sequence of extensions.

+Since extensions can be associated with transformations of the body, for example with compression, the order of extensions is significant.
+Adding an extension to a message means adding the extension to the end of the current list of extensions, applying the transformation if there is one.

+When an implementation receives a message, it may decide to reverse the transformations associated with extensions, e.g. decompressing a compressed message.
+In that case:

+- The implementation must either reverse all transformations or none.
+- Extensions must be processed starting from the last one.
+- Extensions associated with a transformation which was reversed are removed from the message.
+As a consequence, if an implementation reverse extension transformations, the only extensions left in a message are those which are not associated with any transformation.

 ## Format
 ### Envelope
 The envelope contains all parts of the message; it is encoded as follows: